 Mother’s Day has been a much more recent creation from the USA, emerging in the early twentieth century.
 It was created by American, Anna Jarvis, who campaigned for the creation of the day in 1905, the year her own mother died.
-By 1914, the US President, Woodrow Wilson, formally recognised that day, officially assigning it to the Second Sunday of May.
-The popularity of the holiday was quickly realised by confectionary companies and Hallmark, although Jarvis was not happy about this.
+By 1914, the US President, Woodrow Wilson, formally recognized that day, officially assigning it to the Second Sunday of May.
+The popularity of the holiday was quickly realized by confectionery companies and Hallmark, although Jarvis was not happy about this.

-Due to the success of the new holiday in the US, and the increasing secularisation in the UK, Mothering Sunday and Mother’s Day became synonymous, particularly during the Second World War.
+Due to the success of the new holiday in the US, and the increasing secularization in the UK, Mothering Sunday and Mother’s Day became synonymous, particularly during the Second World War.

 So don’t forget, Mother’s Day is on 15th March this year.
 Be prepared and order your Mum’s flowers today!